AndreiNekrasOn/sshcards/doc/game_design_doc.md

 ----

-Considering v0.5 brings the core content to the game, for v0.5 I want to focus on deploying it.
-For that, I'll need to deside on the deployment strategy (just throw jar on the server or get some practice with docker?) and make the game accessable to "regular" users - meaning, only via ssh, without needing to enter raw terminal mode and connecting via `telnet`/`nc`.
+Considering v0.4 brings the core content to the game, for v0.5 I want to focus on deploying it.
+For that, I'll need to decide on the deployment strategy (just throw jar on the server or get some practice with docker?) and make the game accessable to "regular" users - meaning, only via ssh, without needing to enter raw terminal mode and connecting via `telnet`/`nc`.